jhavenz/laravel-permission-name-generator/readme.md

     ],

     'settings' => [
-        'user', //can be 'settings' related a model in your app...
+        'user', //can be 'settings' related to a model in your app...
         'smtp', //or any random 'settings' that your app uses..
     ]
 ];